CESSProject/DeOSS/README.md

 DeOSS ( Decentralized Object Storage Service ) is a decentralized object-based mass storage service that provides low-cost, secure and scalable distributed data storage services for the web3 domain.

 ## 📝 Reporting a Vulnerability
-If you find any system errors or you have better suggestions, please submit an issue or submit a pull request.
-You can also join the [CESS discord](https://discord.gg/mYHTMfBwNS) to communicate with us.
+If you find any system errors or you have better suggestions, please submit an issue or PR, or join the [CESS discord](https://discord.gg/mYHTMfBwNS) to communicate with us.

 ## 📢 Announcement
 ### CESS test network rpc endpoints